 Just installed Manjaro KDE Plasma today after Deepin 20 totally let me down.
-One of my worry when switching to Manjaro is software availability (or lack thereof).
+One of my worries when switching to Manjaro is software availability (or lack thereof).
 Most pre-packaged softwares on Linux comes in either Debian flavor (.deb) or Red Hat flavor (.rpm), and Manjaro is well, neither.
 It’s Arch-based.

 Luckily, its user repo is pretty massive.
 I was able to find almost everything I wanted on AUR (Arch User Repository), and pretty much everything is up-to-date, unlike Deepin’s shitty ‘App Store’.
-Proprietary software however, are harder to come by.
+Proprietary softwares however, are harder to come by.

 One of them is Bootstrap Studio.